gustavostuff/rgb-love2d/README.md

 ### Adding new games

-Games (.love files) should be placed in ~/RetroPie/roms/love2d/ and everytime new ones are added, you must:
+Games (.love files) should be placed in ~/RetroPie/roms/love2d/ and, after doing that, you must:

 1. Run **__RefreshRoms** (from RGB-Pi OS, in Ports -> Love2D)
 2. Do a game search again